European Master in Health Economics and Management

 Many of our students find their way to staff and executive positions in both national and international organisations associated with healthcare.
 From national hospitals to research institutions, pharmaceutical companies, ministries of health or international aid organisations.
 All are very fond of our students and graduates.

 In order to make sure you will benefit from our large network, we established an alumni group on LinkedIn.
 Here you can connect with stakeholder companies and other Eu-HEM graduates.
-More information is provided by the Erasmus Mundus Students and Alumni Association.

 events